rajnishmsrit/jsserver/notes/react/beta.react.js.md

     -   What does react fragment actually do?
     -   Why do multiple JSX tags need to be wrapped?
         -   JSX looks like HTML, but under the hood it is transformed into plain JavaScript objects.
 You can’t return two objects from a function without wrapping them into an array.
 This explains why you also can’t return two JSX tags without wrapping them into another tag or a Fragment.
+    -  Quotes for strings "", '', { for scripts }
+    -   `{{ Double curlies for objects and css }}`
+    -   `<ul style="background-color: black">` would be written as `<ul style={{ backgroundColor: 'black' }}>`
+    -   Don’t miss the pair of { and } curlies inside of ( and ) when declaring props:
+    -   Passing Props
+        -    Props are not always static
+        -   You can’t change props.
+When you need interactivity, you’ll need to set state
+        -   {children} prop
+        - Props are read-only snapshots in time: every render receives a new version of props.
+    -   Conditional Rendering
+        -   Don’t put numbers on the left side of &&.
+        -   In JSX, {cond ? <A /> : <B />} means “if cond, render <A />, otherwise <B />”.
+        -   In JSX, {cond && <A />} means “if cond, render <A />, otherwise nothing”.
+    -   Rendering Lists
+        -   key can be built using database values or crypto.randomUUIID()
+        -   Keys must be unique among siblings.
+However, it’s okay to use the same keys for JSX nodes in different arrays.
+        -   Keys must not change or that defeats their purpose!
+Don’t generate them while rendering.
+        -   do not generate keys on the fly, e.g. with key={Math.random()}
+    -   Keep Components Pure
+        -   In React there are three kinds of inputs that you can read while rendering: props, state, and context.
+You should always treat these inputs as read-only.
+        -   React offers a “Strict Mode” in which it calls each component’s function twice during development.
+        -   You should not mutate any of the inputs that your components use for rendering.
+That includes props, state, and context.
+To update the screen, “set” state instead of mutating preexisting objects.
+        -   Strive to express your component’s logic in the JSX you return.
+When you need to “change things”, you’ll usually want to do it in an event handler.
+As a last resort, you can useEffect.
+        -   Writing pure functions takes a bit of practice, but it unlocks the power of React’s paradigm.
+        -   Pure functions can be run on server and you need to not worry since the return are always same.
+        -   Rendering can happen at any time, so components should not depend on each others’ rendering sequence.
+-   Adding Interactivity
+    -